llamber/Infrared_Analysis/README.md

 In this project I will use a clone of Arduino nano with ATMEGA328P and CH340 chip.

+We will also use [infrared photodiodes](https://fr.rs-online.com/web/p/photodiodes/6547921/) and [infrared leds](https://fr.rs-online.com/web/p/led-ir/8768767/)
 ## prerequisite

 If you are using CH340 chip (clone of arduino Nano) please download firmware to detect device in Arduino firmware: